noelcodes/Clothes-recognition/README.md

 - 11July : Transfer learning VGG16 - another baseline

-- 11July : Clean up dataset - some images really sucks
+- 11July : Clean up dataset - I wondered, train accuracy has been quite good like 0.9.
+There are duplicated images in dataset, but having an extra border.
+I think it might be a good idea to move all bordered images as validation folder, leaving non-border images as train folder.
+Test folder will have both type.